5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Setting_ASPM_Operating_Mode/README.md

 :bulb:**Note1**: `_SB.PCI0.RP05` = path of the Xiaoxin PRO13 wireless card.</br>
 :bulb:**Note2**: L1 = 1 in `\_SB.PCI0.RP05.L1 = 1` actually sets ASPM to `L0s/L1`, whereas L1 = 0 in `\_SB.PCI0.RP05.L1 = 0` sets ASPM to `L1`.

-## :warning: Caution
+> [!IMPORTANT]
-If you notice abnormal behavior of the system after changing the ASPM mode of a device, please restore the original ASPM mode and reboot the system.
+> If you notice an unusual behavior of the system after changing the ASPM mode of a device, please restore the original ASPM mode and reboot the system.